emscripten-core/emscripten/site/source/docs/porting/asyncify.rst

 Asyncify
 ========================

+Asyncify lets **synchronous** C or C++ code interact with **asynchronous** JavaScript.
+This allows things like:

-Asyncify lets synchronous C or C++ code do asynchronous Web API calls.
-For example, you can write ``emscripten_sleep(100)`` and it will return to the main browser event loop for 100ms, during which browser events can be handled, etc.
+ * A synchronous call in C that yields to the event loop, which allows browser events to be handled.
+ * A synchronous call in C that waits for an asynchronous operation in JS to complete.

-(without returning to the event loop, no events will be dispatched).
-Asyncify does this by automatically transforming the compiled code into something that can be paused and resumed, and handles pausing and resuming for you.
+Asyncify automatically transforms your compiled code into a form that can be paused and resumed, and handles pausing and resuming for you, so that it is asynchronous (hence the name "Asyncify") even though you wrote it in a normal synchronous way.

 See the
 `Asyncify introduction blogpost <https://kripken.github.io/blog/wasm/2019/07/16/asyncify.html>`_